dev-mamun/tweet-react/README.md

 ## About This

-This is a demo project, develop using PHP Framework Laravel.
+This is a demo project, develop using PHP Framework Laravel as back-end, React as front-end.

 ### Features